 Other major factors to build your plan around:

 Consider the time horizon and your risk tolerance when determining an appropriate asset allocation.
-The farther your expected retirement date is, the more risk your savings and investments can withstand.
+The farther your expected retirement date is, the more risk your savings and investments can withstand, within reason.

-For instance, someone with 30 years or more until retirement could stand to invest significantly in stocks.
+For instance, someone with 30 years or more until retirement could stand to invest significantly in stocks, if it also aligns with their objectives and risk tolerance.

 Historically, stocks have outperformed other securities (i.e., bonds) over the long run.
-So while you will see periodic disruptions to the market, maintaining your investments over time should help you reach your goals.
+So while you will see periodic disruptions (potential losses) to the market, maintaining your investments over time should help you work toward your goals.

 Retirement should be a period that you enjoy.
 At the same time, it's important to set realistic expectations.